hiamsammy/genlayer-portal-spinner/README.md

 # GenLayer Portal Spinner

-A community-contributed loading spinner for the GenLayer Portal — the small piece of motion people will see hundreds of times across loading pages and loading states.
+A community-contributed loading spinner designed for the GenLayer Portal.
+I wanted to create something clean, lightweight, and unmistakably GenLayer — a small piece of motion that feels natural across loading pages and everyday loading states.

 ## Concept

-The GenLayer mark stays **static** — full proportion, never distorted or rotated, in line with the brand guideline that the mark is a fixed system variable.
+I kept the GenLayer mark stays **static** full proportion, never distorted or rotated, in line with the brand guideline that the mark is a fixed system variable.
 All the "loading" motion lives in a single thin ring, in Kinetic Cobalt (`#110FFF`), that orbits around it.
 Identity and motion are kept as two separate layers instead of animating the mark itself.

 **Why cobalt:** `#110FFF` is the signature color in GenLayer's palette — saturated enough to read on both `#F5F5F5` (Ceramic Node) and `#070707` (Carbon Void), so one color file works on light and dark without a separate variant.
 Green/red were avoided since those are reserved for state (success/error), not neutral loading.